dm77/ZBarScanner/README.md

 ###Credits
 Almost all of the code for this library project has been taken from these two places:

-1. CameraPreview stuff from Android SDK APIDemos
+1. CameraPreview app from Android SDK APIDemos
 2. The ZBar Android SDK: http://sourceforge.net/projects/zbar/files/AndroidSDK/

 ###License